 GIA is an independent and objective function reporting to the Board.
-The Head of Audit in Ireland attends the Business Management Team and has a primary reporting line to the Chairman of the Audit Committee, with a secondary line to the CEO.
-The Head of Audit reports to the UK & International Chief Auditor who reports directly to the Group Chief Auditor, while recognising local regulation.
+The Head of Audit in Ireland attends the Business Management Team and has primary reporting lines to the Chairman of the Audit Committee and the UK and International Chief Auditor, with a secondary line to the CEO.
+The UK & International Chief Auditor reports directly to the Group Chief Auditor.
 The Head of Audit is the approved person within the CBI's regulatory regime.